amrgetment/pubgrade/README.md

 Never miss a package update again.
 Check for updates, view changelogs, and update with one click.

-## 🩵 Sponsors
+<video src="https://pubgrade.dev/pubgrade.mp4" controls width="100%"></video>

-Want to say "thanks"?
-Check out our sponsors:
+## 🩵 Want to say "thanks"?

+If you like this package, consider checking [UserOrient](https://userorient.com), my side project for Flutter apps to collect feedback from users.

 <a href="https://userorient.com" target="_blank">
 	<img src="https://www.userorient.com/assets/extras/sponsor.png">
 </a>

 ## Features